USEPA/sensortoolkit/docs/source/quickstart.rst

 Open up your IDE and create a new python script.
 You can choose to name this file anything you’d like, but we’ll go with ``analysis.py`` for this example.
 Copy and paste the script template given `here <./template.html#script-template>`__.

-Text in brackets indicates where you should enter information relevant to your evaluation.
+Follow along the *Toco Toucan* example outlined in the `Analysis with sensortoolkit <./template.html#initial-setup>`__ section to understand the ``analysis.py`` script and insert relevant information.
 Then, this file should be saved in the project directory you created.

 .. note::